Last updated on .

 Agronomy Station

-The final station was called the Agronomy Station (Estación de Agronomía) and showcased 30 different species of fruits and vegetables grown locally on farms.
-There were a few gift shops on the way back towards the main entrance.
+The final stop is the Agronomy Station (Estación de Agronomía), which showcases 30 different species of fruits and vegetables grown locally on farms.
+There are a few gift shops on the way back towards the main entrance.

-If I compare PANACA to the other theme park in the area, Parque del Café, I would say overall PANACA is much better.
-For non-Spanish speaking visitors, however, PANACA is a little difficult to do.
+If I compare PANACA to the other major theme park in the area, Parque del Café, I would say overall PANACA is much better if you’re looking for something more cultural.
+Parque del Café is an amusement park that’s great for kids and more about overall entertainment.
+For non-Spanish speaking visitors, however, PANACA is a little more difficult.
 The majority is all in Spanish, so it’s much more enjoyable for Spanish speakers.